 If a certain software can’t check all must-have features you put on your list, save yourself some time and start looking at other solutions.

 Of course, just because the feature exists, doesn’t necessarily mean it can be easily implemented or used.
-That’s why it is also important to see how that feature actually works through an online webinar or product tutorials.
+That’s why it is also important to see how that feature works through an online webinar or product tutorials.
 We will touch on this more in the upcoming questions.

 There are multiple ways in which you can find out the full set of features that a certain solution offers.
 Besides contacting the providers themselves, the next best thing is to look at CMMS reviews on popular sites.

 2) A cloud-based system or a desktop (installed on-premises) solution?

 Cloud-based or an on-premise solution is an important choice as it significantly changes your overall implementation costs, how quickly updates/bug fixes occur and other important aspects.

 Setting up a cloud-based system requires fewer upfront costs.
 You do not have to purchase hardware for the CMMS to run on or have IT spend precious time setting it up and managing the server.

 Additionally, getting started on a cloud-based system is extremely quick.
 An account with your first assets can be created within a matter of minutes.